-Our ITC 100 Ceramic Coating is an ultra-high-temperature coating applied to ceramic wool (fibre/ blanket/ kaowool), and refractory bricks & castables to protect them from flux, abrasion, direct flames, and oxidization, and to increase efficiency by up to 40%.
+Our ITC 100 Ceramic Coating is an ultra-high-temperature coating applied to ceramic wool (fiber/ blanket/ kaowool), refractory bricks, & castables to protect them from flux, abrasion, direct flames, and oxidization.
+It also increases efficiency by up to 40%.

 1. Reconstitute with water.

 Reconstitute ITC 100 with 50% water prior to application.
-Experience has indicated excellent performance even years after reconstituting if it is kept cool and well sealed.
+Experience has indicated excellent performance even years after reconstituting if it is stored properly (kept cool and well sealed).

 2. Mist lightly with water first.